Laser Milia Removal

 How long does the Milia removal procedure take?

 Our laser milia treatment is a walk-in, walk-out treatment performed within minutes.
 It has little downtime, other than small scabs that form over the small, treated areas.

 We will schedule 30 minutes for your appointment to allow time to complete the patient registration form, receive a consultation and discuss the procedure and post-treatment care instructions.

 How many treatments will I require?

-Our innovative laser treatment facilitates the removal of milia immediately at the time of treatment.
+Our laser treatment facilitates the removal of milia immediately at the time of treatment.
 In rare cases, an additional touch-up treatment may be required—this will be assessed once your treatment area has healed after your first treatment.

-Is laser milia removal painful?
+Is Laser Milia removal painful?

 The treatment is often termed ‘comfortable’ by our patients and is tolerated well by most age groups.
 However, you will have the option to receive a topical anaesthetic to numb the area being treated.